Matojeje/mato-bot/README.md

 6. Keep the license (MIT) and add your username below.
 7. If everything works fine, make a pull request.

+Additional Note: Please clean up your code with Prettier and with the following command ```prettier --use-tabs true --trailing-comma es5 --single-quote false  --write directory/of/the/bot/commands/*.js```

 ## Credits

 ### Code